rajvanshyr/MeasuringSentiment/README.md

 # Measuring Sentiment
-This repository showcases how to use Machine Learning to make accurate predictions about the future prices of the cryptocurrency Ethereum.
+This repository showcases how to use Machine Learning to make accurate predictions about the future prices of the cryptocurrency.
+The Jupyter Notebook walks through using the previous price and sentiment data to predict future Etheruem Prices.
+This process can be used for any cryptocurrency, however, and files that have sentiment data for other cryptocurrencies are also included in this repository.